-The Citizenship Ceremony is when people pledge their allegiance to NZ and receive their certificate of Citizenship from the Mayor of Christchurch.
+The citizenship ceremony is when people pledge their allegiance to New Zealand and receive their Certificate of Citizenship from the Mayor of Christchurch.

-Until they receive their certificates personally, they are unable to call themselves NZ citizens even though they have received approval from the Department of Internal Affairs as to their suitability.
+Until they receive their certificates personally, they are unable to call themselves New Zealand citizens, even though they have received approval from the Department of Internal Affairs (DIA)(external link) as to their suitability.

 The DIA assesses a person's suitability for citizenship and invites new citizens to the ceremonies.
 The DIA then gives the Council the names of those persons approved so that we can arrange the ceremony, which is officiated by the Mayor.
 Each ceremony runs for approximately one and a half hours and is followed by light refreshments.